 Follow @XULA1925 of for updates, tips and additional information.
-In the event of a weather emergency which causes the campus to be closed, the XULA emergency website www.xulaemergency.com, the toll-free telephone number 1 (866) 520-9852, and messages sent via the university emergency alert system are to be considered the only official sources of information.
+In the event of a weather emergency which causes the campus to be closed, the XULA emergency website: CLICK HERE.
+The toll-free telephone number 1 (866) 520-9852, and messages sent via the university emergency alert system are to be considered the only official sources of information